cclink/ObbDownloadHelper/README.md

 This library simplifies the download of apk extension files from Google Play, and provides a dialog to show the download process and handle with user interactions.

 # Choose appropriate folder
-As you see, there are two subfolders in this library.
+As you see, there are three subfolders in this library.

-If you use Eclipse to develope your application, Use the source code in Eclipse folder.
+If you use Eclipse to develope your application, use the source code in Eclipse folder.
+There are four libraries and one sample project.
+You should import all four libraries into your own project.

+The EclipseAllInOne folder is a more convenient version.
+We merged all four libraries in Eclipse folder into a single library, so that you can import only one library.

-If you use Android Studio to develope your application, Use the source code in Android Studio folder.
+If you use Android Studio to develope your application, use the source code in AndroidStudio folder.
+There also have four libraries (usually called modules in Android Studio) and one sample project.
+You should import obbDownloaderLibrary module.
+Android Studio would automatically import other three modules for you.

 # Features
 1. Check whether the obb files are already downloaded.